samimath/openFDA/README.md

 # Purpose of the project

 This is an exercise of exploratoray analysis using data provided by the [openFDA API](https://open.fda.gov/apis/drug/).
-Specifically, I'm interesting in the drug event end point where information of an adverse events forproducts such as prescription drugs, OTC medication are submitted.
+Specifically, I'm interested in the drug event end point where information of an adverse events for products such as prescription drugs, OTC medication are submitted.

 ### A bit about the data: